CAST of main Characters in order of appearance:

 She follows her grandson into the deep shade of the Meeting Tree.
 Beneath the wide-stretched branches stand Village Elders dressed in silk robes of power and self-importance.
 The Chief Elder is the grandest of all with his high black hat, his aquamarine gown, white sashes and long fingernails.
 Grandma bows lower than her grandson has ever seen.
 The Chief Elder coughs, making the small yellow decorations hanging on his black hat shake.
 He clears his throat noisily and speaks in a grand voice.

 “You know the tests we have set in manliness and village history.
 You will be timed on the first by the sand clock.
 Now go.”

-As the boy begins to run down the beach a glass timer is upturned by a junior Elder and fine yellow sand flows.
+As the boy begins to run down the beach a glass timer is upturned.
 He can feel the villagers watching him as he charges into the water.
 They are expecting him to wade all the way, breast high, fighting the foam towards the Sentry Rocks out to sea where the waves start to break.